Succeeding with Online Course Delivery

-MSU supports two types of online course delivery: asynchronous and synchronous (sometimes called "virtual").
+MSU supports two types of online course delivery: asynchronous and synchronous.

 In asynchronous delivery, students and faculty engage with course materials without a specific meeting time.
 Students can access learning at their convenience.

-If your class is listed as "Internet/Online" without any days and times in the MyInfo schedule of classes, then it is an asynchronous online course.
-Blended, in-person, and synchronous online courses may also have components delivered asynchronously.
+If your class is listed as "Online" without any days and times in the MyInfo schedule of classes, then it is an asynchronous online course.
+Blended and face-to-face courses may also have components delivered asynchronously.

 MSU supports Brightspace for online asynchronous delivery.